Regional 2050 Cycling Strategies

 The Strategy will set out a vision for a long-term aspirational cycling network for a number of key towns in the Pilbara Region.

 Community feedback was gathered on preliminary networks and themes in October to November 2019.
-Feedback is now been reviewed and will be used to shape the draft Strategy, due to be released for comment in February 2020.
+Feedback has been reviewed and is currently being used to shape the final strategy, due to be released for late 2020.

 Esperance 2050 Cycling Strategy